2022 Houston Astros season: July

 On July 12, Kyle Tucker hit a tie-breaking RBI double in the ninth inning to deliver a 6–5 win.
 The win gave the Astros four wins in five games, and 21 of 27, moving the club to a season-high 28 games above .500 at 57–29.
 Aledmys Díaz hit an early two-run home run and Alex Bregman and Altuve hit RBI singles.
 In spite of Luis García's six scoreless innings, the bullpen and defense allowed four to score in the seventh, with Phil Maton being charged four unearened runs.
 Hector Neris (2–3) navigated the eighth, and Ryan Pressly closed it for his 19th save.
 García's one hit allowed was a career-best through his first 45 major league starts.
 His sixth quality start of the season, it was the 17th consecutive produced on the road by Houston pitching.
 Per an AT&T SportsNet broadcast, the quality start extended the longest streak franchise history, exceeding the 1972 club (14).

 The Angels won on July 13, 7–1, largely behind the effort of Shohei Ohtani, who hurled six strong innings and hit a two-run triple.
 Winning his sixth straight start (9–4), Ohtani struck out 12.
 Cristian Javier lasted just 3 2/3 innings, allowing three runs with 10 strikeouts.
 It was the first double-digit strikeout effort with less than four innings completed by a starting pitcher since Cleveland's Danny Salazar in 2014.
 Combining for 32 strikeouts, Houston (15) and Los Angeles (17) set an American League record.

-In the first inning on July 14, José Altuve left the game after being hit by the first pitch from Reid Detmers.
+In the first inning on July 14, Jose Altuve left the game after being hit by the first pitch from Reid Detmers.
 The next three Houston batters also reached base, who took a 2–0 lead on a Kyle Tucker single.
 In the tenth inning, Jeremy Peña's single scored automatic runner Korey Lee for a 3–2 score.
 Ryan Pressley (3–2), who pitched both the ninth and tenth innings, struck out Brandon Marsh with the tying run on third base in the tenth to end the contest.